vladavilov/playground/risk-analytics-agent/ai_docs/2_data_services/OwnershipDataService.md

 # Ownership Data Service: Requirements Specification

-**Version: 1.0**

 ## 1. Overview & Purpose
-The Ownership Data Service is a specialized microservice responsible for sourcing and aggregating security ownership information from dedicated financial data vendors.
-Its purpose is to provide a clean, standardized view of an instrument's ownership structure, which is a critical input for calculating concentration risk.
+The Ownership Data Service is a specialized microservice responsible for sourcing raw holder data for a given security from dedicated financial data vendors.
+Its sole purpose is to abstract the complexity of vendor API integration and provide a clean, standardized list of holders and their positions.

-This service abstracts the complexity of integrating with vendor APIs and managing data caching for information that is updated infrequently (e.g., quarterly).
+This service acts as a simple proxy for vendor data, performing no calculations or aggregations.

 ## 2. System Requirements